-U.K. pound plunges 6% in mysterious flash crash
+U.K. pound plunges more than 6% in mysterious flash crash

 The British pound suffered a jarring flash crash on Friday, nosediving more than 6% against the dollar in a matter of minutes.

-The sudden plunge in early trading in Asia left investors stunned and analysts struggling to explain what could have caused such an unusual move.
+The shock move in early trading in Asia left investors stunned and analysts blaming computerized trading programs for intensifying the dizzying drop.

 "It was just another quiet day in Asia, and then, Bang!
 All the lights went red," said Matt Simpson, senior market analyst at ThinkMarkets in Singapore.